nsivakanthan/SALSA/docs/index.md

-# SALSA (Shape Analysis for Lumbar Spine Assessments)
+# Shape Analysis for Lumbar Spine Assessments

 ## The SALSA pipeline: